2016 Mukilteo shooting: Shooting

 Before the shooting, a house party was being held in Mukilteo.
 About fifteen to twenty university and high school students, most of them graduates, were in attendance.
 The gunman arrived at the party at around 10:00 p.m. and observed the party unarmed.

 After some time, he retrieved his rifle, crept around the side of the house, and concealed himself along a wall near the living room.
 He was discovered by Jacob Long, who he shot and killed just after midnight.
-Jacob was hit 3 times in the back after saying "no, no, no".
+Long was hit three times in the back after saying "no, no, no".
 He collapsed and died next to the pathway on the ground.
-Ivanov continued firing outside, wounding Will Kramer but Will was able to escape by crawling away.
+Ivanov continued firing outside, wounding Will Kramer but Kramer was able to escape by crawling away.
 Attention turned towards Jordan Ebner who was also shot outside.
 Ivanov then walked in through patio doors to where Anna Bui was sitting at a kitchen table.
 He shot her multiple times point blank with some shots hitting her face.
-Afterwards, the gunman went upstairs to a balcony on the master bedroom, and began firing down onto two men, grazing the leg of the young man, whose parents owned the house.
+Afterwards, the gunman went upstairs to a balcony on the master bedroom, and began firing down onto two men, grazing the leg of the young man whose parents owned the house.
 The two men escaped.

 During the shooting, some survivors hid and contacted their relatives.
 A total of three people were killed and a fourth person was injured.

 Right after the shooting, the suspect fled the house after realizing he had run out of ammunition.
 Local detectives tracked him down by pinging his cellphone and contacting the Washington State Patrol for assistance.
 Ninety minutes later, he was arrested without incident by state troopers on an interstate near Chehalis, over 100 mi away from the crime scene.
 An AR-15-type rifle and two 30-round magazines were recovered from his vehicle.

 The whole shooting lasted about 35 seconds.